irajgreenberg/p5_collab/readme.md

-Credits:
+## Credits:
 Template from: https://github.com/CaribouJohn/p5-typescript-template
 Notes below included from: https://github.com/CaribouJohn/p5-typescript-template readme.md

-## Disclaimer
-Various online sources helped me get to this point, but especially https://github.com/Gaweph/p5-typescript-starter (Thanks!)
+"Various online sources helped me get to this point, but especially https://github.com/Gaweph/p5-typescript-starter (Thanks!)

-This is mainly for my benefit but if you gain anything from it feel free to use it in any way consistant with the MIT Licence I am inheriting from [here](https://github.com/Gaweph/p5-typescript-starter).
+This is mainly for my benefit but if you gain anything from it feel free to use it in any way consistant with the MIT Licence I am inheriting from [here](https://github.com/Gaweph/p5-typescript-starter)."